bestestimate/api/README.md

 * Soil profile layer identification
 * Parameter estimation over depth with quantile regression

+\* *Note that for custom limit states a function needs to be added*

 Works are ongoing to expand the features.
 Please [check out this page](https://bestestimate.nl/ex_to_be_developed.html) for more information.

 #### CONTACT